argonne-lcf/ATPESC_MachineLearning/03_profileLearning/reduced_precision/README.md

 ![timeline zoom](./images/trace-zoomed.png)

-So, reduced precision appears to be slower because of one particular operation.
-How to fix this?
-Well the best solution here is probably to open a bug report.
+So, reduced precision appears to be slower because of one particular operation in this our code.